Karni Mata: Sri Karni Mata Temple (Deshnoke)

 The Deshnoke temple is the most important pilgrimage site for the devotees of Karni Mata.
 The temple is famous for the approximately 25,000 black rats and a few white rats (which are rarest to be seen) that live, and are revered, in the temple.
-These holy rats are considered to be reincarnated Cāraṇas devotees of previous birth, taking birth among humans and mouse form alternatively.
+These holy rats are considered to be reincarnated Cāraṇas devotees of previous birth, taking birth among humans and rat form alternately.
 Many people travel great distances to pay their respects.
 The temple draws visitors from across the country for blessings, as well as curious tourists from around the world.

-The Gumbhara in which the idol (carved by a suthar named Banna Khati on beautiful yellow marble of Jaisalmer in three months) has been installed in presence of Karniji herself, it's an uncemented structure with the roof of Jal tree Salvadora oleoides.
-The speciality of the structure is that for the shelter of Kabas, no mortar has been used.
+The Gumbhara in which the idol (carved by a suthar named Banna Khati on yellow marble of Jaisalmer in three months) was installed in the presence of Karniji herself.
+It's an uncemented structure with the roof of Jal tree Salvadora oleoides.
+For the shelter of Kabas, no mortar has been used.
 After the victory over Kamran Mirza, the king Rao Jaitsi (fourth ruler of Bikaner) constructed a structure around the Gumbhara called 'The Mandh'.
 Later Maharaja Surat Singh changed it to Pucca structure.
-The gold door of the sanctum (temple) was presented by Maharaja Bakhtawar Singh of Alwar.
-In the 20th century, Maharaja Ganga Singh renovated the most part of the temple.
+The gold door of the sanctum was presented by Maharaja Bakhtawar Singh of Alwar.
+In the 20th century, Maharaja Ganga Singh renovated a major part of the temple.

 Temra Rai Temple

 It is dedicated to goddess Avadji and located at the same place where Rao Kanha suffered for his obstinacy.
-The original Karand (basket used by Karniji to worship Avadji) and the Idol of Avadji are still present there in the temple.
+The original Karand (basket used by Karniji to worship Avadji) and the idol of Avadji are still present there in the temple.

 Sati Mankumariji Temple

-The temple is a cenotaph containing the image of Mankumariji, Karniji’s grand-daughter, and her friend Sakhi.
-Mankumariji declared herself a Sati upon receiving news of her husband’s death, and her friend Sakhi too joined her.
+The temple is a cenotaph containing the image of Mankumariji, Karniji's granddaughter, and her friend Sakhi.
+Mankumariji declared herself a Sati upon receiving news of her husband's death, and her friend Sakhi joined her.

 Sri Nehriji Temple (Deshnoke)

 Shri Nehriji is another temple at Deshnoke associated with Karniji when she lived at Deshnoke.
-The word Nehriji means a dry wood which was revived to life to serve the requirement of churning the curd.
+The word Nehri means a dry wood which was revived to life to serve the requirement of churning curd.

 When the migrants from Sathika first arrived at Johad in Janglu, they needed facilities for extracting ghee and churning curd from the cow milk.
 While pots and other required materials for the task had been brought, extraction of butter could not begin without a nehri (a Rajasthani name for one of the churning tools).
 Karniji asked one of the servants to fetch a piece of wood for the purpose who searched but what he did bring was not fit for making a proper nehri.
 Karniji thereupon planted the deadwood branch brought by the servant and sprinkled it with curd.
-The wood (a piece of dead Jal tree), took root and grew up as the only green Jal tree now to be seen in the Deshnoke Oran (protected village forest).
+The wood (a piece of dead Jal tree) took root and grew up as the only green Jal tree now to be seen in the Deshnoke Oran (protected village forest).
 A noteworthy feature of this tree is marks of sprinkled curds that have survived to this day.